Frequently Ask Questions

 We ask when you’ve had your largest energy bill and the approximate amount.

-We look at your lighting, appliances, HVAC, water heater, swimming pools, and any electrical or gas powered device.
+We look at your lighting, appliances, heating and air conditioning , water heater, swimming pools, and any electrical or gas powered device.

 We examine the structure of your house, basement, crawlspace, attic, great rooms and windows.

 We look at the outside of your home for water drainage, attic vents, the direction your house faces, the exhaust flues for gas appliances and we look for places where air can leak into your house

 We measure the depth of your attic insulation and note the kind of insulation

 3. How long will the energy audit take to do?

 One is a visual walk thru where notes are made and pictures are taken for documentation.
 This energy audit is generally free and is capable of finding approximately 85% of your current air related energy losses.